priyankamk/php-food-app/README.md

 }
 ```

 - After creating the model and migrated our database.
-Let's now create the controller and the routes for working with the Contact model.
+Let's now create the controller and the routes for working with the Food model.
 In your terminal, run the following command:
-`php artisan make:controller ContactController --resource`
+`php artisan make:controller FoodController --resource`

 ### Laravel resource routing assigns the typical "CRUD" routes to a controller with a single line of code.
 For example, you may wish to create a controller that handles all HTTP requests for "photos" stored by your application.
-Using the make:controller Artisan command, we can quickly create such a controller:
+Using the `make:controller Artisan command`, we can quickly create such a controller:

 ### This command will generate a controller at app/Http/Controllers/PhotoController.php.
 The controller will contain a method for each of the available resource operations.